Maintaining A Healthy Bowel

 Next, you’ll want to look at the color.
 Normal poop can range from light brown to almost greenish, with a lot of that variation based on your diet and other factors.
 If you see black poop, though, it’s a sign that there may be something wrong, because it’s often the result of decomposed blood.
 There are some supplements like iron that can also turn your stool very dark, but if you’re seeing something outside of the normal range, it’s a good idea to get checked by a medical professional.

-Take note of the smell – if it’s particularly unpleasant (relative to normal unpleasantness, of course!), it may indicate that you’re not digesting food or absorbing nutrients properly.
+If it’s particularly unpleasant (relative to normal unpleasantness, of course!), it may indicate that you’re not digesting food or absorbing nutrients properly.

 Finally, think about how you feel when you go.
 Are you straining or pushing to empty your bowels?
 If so, you may be experiencing constipation.
 A normal bowel movement should occur naturally without a lot of strain.
 Everyone gets constipated once in a while, but if this is a common occurrence, you may want to talk to your doctor about how you can address it.